 The health and safety of occupants and users of federal buildings is the top priority of Public Services and Procurement Canada (PSPC).

 PSPC has taken a leadership role as a custodian department to put in place strong processes to prevent the occurrence of Legionnaires' disease in buildings managed by the department or its service providers.

 Legionnaires' disease is a form of respiratory infection and is not contagious.
 The primary route of transmission is through the inhalation of water vapour or mists that have been contaminated with Legionella bacteria.
 Legionella bacteria can grow in building water systems that have the following conditions favourable to their growth:

 - a temperature range between 20 and 50°C

 The key to preventing outbreaks of Legionnaires' disease is to control Legionella bacterial growth in water systems through preventive maintenance.

-The department also works closely with regional health authorities when there is an outbreak of Legionnaires' disease to ensure that PWGSC buildings remain safe.
+The department also works closely with regional health authorities when there is an outbreak of Legionnaires' disease to ensure that PSPC buildings remain safe.

-The following policies and practices relating to the prevention and control of bacterial growth in PWGSC-owned buildings are in place, based on federal and ASHRAE requirements:
+The following policies and practices relating to the prevention and control of bacterial growth in PSPC-owned buildings are in place, based on federal and ASHRAE requirements:

-- The PWGSC Legionella standard, Control of Legionella in Mechanical Systems, provides requirements for proper design, maintenance, operation, and bacterial testing to prevent the growth of Legionella bacteria.
+- The PSPC Legionella standard, Control of Legionella in Mechanical Systems, provides requirements for proper design, maintenance, operation, and bacterial testing to prevent the growth of Legionella bacteria

 More information on Legionnaires' disease can be found on the Health Canada website.